front-end-summer19/session-2/readme.md

 console.log(deleteBtns);
 ```

 Make sure this code is inside the renderStories function.
-Why?
-(Ans: because the delete buttons don't exist until the recipeEls have been appended.):
+Note: the delete buttons don't exist until the recipeEls have been appended, so they are selected after the creation of the recipeELs:

 ```js
 const renderStories = (recipes) => {